glpi-project/doc/source/modules/administration/dictionnaries.rst

 This dictionary allows also to redirect the creation of a software or of a set of software in a given entity, by choosing action *Entity* and to select the entity in which to create the software.
 This functionality can also be used with general option *Entity for software* available in entity configuration.

-.. note:: for an optimal management of software and licenses in a multi-entity environment, it is possible to use the software dictionnary simultaneously with software visible in sub-entities and thus to use grouping functionality.
+.. note:: for an optimal management of software and licenses in a multi-entity environment, it is possible to use the software dictionary simultaneously with software visible in sub-entities and thus to use grouping functionality.

 .. warning:: using action *Add regexp result* on a version must be used with maximum care; indeed, this action is only taken into account when importing data coming from an inventory tool and will be ignored when re-applying dictionary on an existing database.